is an award winning Canadian dance artist, a photographer and a visual artist.

-Living near Pelee Island, a beautiful island paradise, known for its nature trails, secluded beaches and Provincial Nature Reserves and immersing herself in The Okanagan Valley in British Columbia, she is intimately connected with her environment.
-Her audiences have enjoyed choreography designed to make meaningful connections with heritage sites, natural environments, museums, art galleries and urban streetscape.
+Living near Pelee Island, a beautiful island paradise in the most southerly region of Canada known for its secluded beaches and provincial nature reserves, and immersing herself in The Okanagan Valley in British Columbia, Mary Jo is deeply and intimately connected to her environment.

 During the early years of her career in dance, she performed in the works of many acclaimed Canadian choreographers including Patricia Beatty, David Earle and Danny Grossman.
 In 2006, she co-founded Niagara Dance Company, one of the first regional professional contemporary dance companies in Ontario.
 For her company, she performed and created several commissioned works and presented the choreography of such artists as David Earle, Patricia Beatty, Terrill Maguire, Michael Sean Marye, Graham McKelvie, Peter Randazzo, Suzette Sherman and many others for nearly a decade.

 Her formal education and training is embedded in the forms of contemporary dance and early creative works emphasized the modern dance technique of Martha Graham.
 Experimentation in later years with performance improvisation, creating site-specific dance, performing in dance films and the interdisciplinary work of Elizabeth Chitty and creating a dance installation for the first mobile network in Canada gave way to an entirely new form of artistic expression and practice.

 Ghosts That Haunt, from Ancestor Speak - She Walks Both Worlds